061375/PWA-Basic/README.md

 This properly formatted file tells the device about the program.
 This allows the device to take advantage of an applcation known as a service worker.

+For this example there is no actual server-side code. ( Well except to pull in the HTML templates ).
+Those BTW are stored in the local storage.